annleeli/annleeli.github.io/portfolio.md

 <a name="quidditch"></a>
 ![Quidditch](/rsc/quidditch.png)
 ## Quidditch Flight Simulator | [Github]({{ site.github.repo }}/Quidditch-flight-simulator)
 A flight simulator program created in Java.
 It is skinned to look like a [Quidditch pitch](http://harrypotter.wikia.com/wiki/Quidditch) from Harry Potter.
+Perspective is achieved by applying physics formulae.

 <a name="stars"></a>
 ## CountingStars | [Github]({{ site.github.repo }}/CountingStars)